 Here are a couple of the more material points that came out:

 Too many developers want to stay in their comfort zone.
 They try to bend whatever language or framework they know best to the problem at hand.
-This makes perfect sense if we think about it – people want to feel good about themselves and being good at something provides that feeling.1
+This makes perfect sense if we think about it – people want to feel good about themselves and being good at something provides that feeling.[1.
+I discuss this concept in my essay on Persistence.]

 While none of the experts explicitly stated it, I noticed that every developer I talked to stayed with the questions I asked longer than the average person would have.
 Instead of just blurting out the first thing that came to their mind, many of them would silently sit and look up into the corner of the room for 1-2 minutes thoroughly pensive about the question at hand.
 I hypothesise that this reticence to jump at the first thing that comes to mind is directly correlated to their success in programming.
 Many novices take the trial-and-error approach to every problem and while that can be useful, it’s not always the best tool for the job.
 In addition, this thorough and patient exploration of a problem likely also correlates to their stick-with-it-ness that is so prevalent and near-universally agreed to be a primary indicator of great hackers.